facelessuser/coloraide/docs/src/markdown/plugins/index.md

 In general, a color space plugin is created by subclassing from `#!py3 coloraide.spaces.Space`.
 When defining a color space, there are a couple things that must be defined.
 Using XYZ as an example, we will go over them.

-!!! tip "Chromatic Adaptation"
-    Color spaces do **not** perform chromatic adaptation.
-That is handled by the `Color` object.
-Color spaces should never change the white point, but simply provide the appropriate `BASE` linkage so that the color can resolve eventually to XYZ D65.
-Other XYZ color spaces should all have `xyz-d65` as their base.
-Chromatic adaptation should automatically occur on transitions between two XYZ spaces with different white points white points, e.g., `xyz-d65` to `xyz-d50`.

 ````py
 from coloraide import cat